-Restorative Justice in Queensland
+What are Restorative Justice in Queensland and it’s principles?

-The principles of restorative justice are reflected within a multitude of different legal instruments, such as the Youth Justice Act 1992 (Qld), the Penalties and Sentences Act 1992 (Qld) and the Criminal Code 1899 (Qld).
+The principles of restorative justice Queensland are reflected within a multitude of different legal instruments, such as the Youth Justice Act 1992 (Qld), the Penalties and Sentences Act 1992 (Qld) and the Criminal Code 1899 (Qld).

 What Does Restorative Justice Look Like?

 If agreed to by the court, this process can be engaged without the need to involve sentencing and litigation.
-Although restorative justice often occurs before a matter reaches court, before imposing a sentence the Judge must consider the relevant considerations of not imposing a custodial term.
+Although restorative justice act often occurs before a matter reaches court, before imposing a sentence the Judge must consider the relevant considerations of not imposing a custodial term.

-Although restorative justice is reflected in youth sentencing more than any other area of law, rehabilitative measures such as these are also afforded to adult offenders under the Penalties and Sentences Act 1992 (Qld).
+Although restorative justice act is reflected in youth sentencing more than any other area of law, rehabilitative measures such as these are also afforded to adult offenders under the Penalties and Sentences Act 1992 (Qld).

-How Does This Apply in Practice?
+How Does this Apply in Practice?

-This has further been supported in established case law, specifically in R v Hearne where the Court provided that sentencing principles of rehabilitation should never been lessened, regardless of the severity of the offence the person is child is charged with.
+This has further been supported in established case law, specifically in R v Hearne where the Court provided that sentencing principles of rehabilitation should never be lessened, regardless of the severity of the offence the person is a child is charged with.

 In the case of R v Bainbridge, Cullen &Ludwicki, the Court held the original three-year imprisonment sentence was manifestly excessive and failed to consider whether integration and rehabilitation would suit the offenders more.